HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTD32S10.md

 Not Applicable
 ### Examples

-This images demonstrates a Drug Substance with a polymorph displayed with narrative inserted in the composition text element.
+This image demonstrates a Drug Substance with a polymorph displayed with narrative inserted in the composition text element.
 The XML can be found on the Artifacts page.
 The XML file with the publisher narrative is on the artifacts page and in the Bundle profile.
 [30536c0e-456c-4f90-9f02-da7be1d289e9](Bundle-30536c0e-456c-4f90-9f02-da7be1d289e9.html)

 The file includes a SDF file as an attachment.
 After processing with the narrative tranform available on the [Downloads page](downloads.html), clink on the file link at the bottom.